kannans89/RustRepo/05_DataTypes/05_DataTypes.md

 ```

-output will be as shown
+Output of the above code  will be -

 `Is Rust Programming Fun ? true`

 ### Character

-Rust supports letters or alphabetic types .To declare a variable of character type we use the keyword **char** .
-Rust’s char type represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
+The character data type in Rust supports numbers,alphabets,unicode and special characters.Use the **char** keyword to declare a variable of character data type.
+Rust’s *char* type represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
-Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.Let us see an example.
+Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.

+Let us see an example.

 ```rust
  fn main() {